Heritage High School (Wake Forest, North Carolina): History

 Heritage High School opened in 2010 in response to rapid population growth throughout Wake Forest.
 During the 2009–2010 school year, the campus was used by the students and staff of Wake Forest-Rolesville High School while their campus underwent renovations.
 When Heritage opened, educators from a variety of surrounding high schools were brought in, including former Wakefield High School principal Mark Savage.

 When Heritage first opened, it was only occupied by students in 9th and 10th grades.
 In this first year, Heritage trotted out varsity teams in every sport with the exception of football.
 In the 2011–2012 school year, the building was three-fourths occupied due to the addition of another freshman class.
 The school was finally filled with all four classes in the 2012–2013 school year.
 The 2012-2013 year also marked Heritage's first-ever graduating class.

-Starting in the 2013-2014 school year, the Heritage High School Game Art and Design Academy was formed in efforts to bring a STEM specialization to Heritage.
+Starting in the 2013–2014 school year, the Heritage High School Game Art and Design Academy was formed in efforts to bring a STEM specialization to Heritage.
 The program spanned the course of three freshman cohorts, the first being the only to fully complete the program.

-In the 2017-2018 school year, the program was suddenly abandoned after program coordinator Leonard Bullock resigned from his position with the school.
+In the 2017–2018 school year, the program was suddenly abandoned after program coordinator Leonard Bullock resigned from his position with the school.
 Qualifying members of the second cohort were given an opportunity to complete the program via an internship with the North Carolina Department of Health and Human Services as IT assistants.

+During the 2019-2020 school year, due to the COVID-19 pandemic, pupils were offered two options for final grades: numeric or PC19/WC19.
+Numeric grades were scored on a standard basis, from a scale of 0 to 100.
+Regarding the other option: PC19 represented a passing grades counting towards graduation while WC19 did not.

+During the 2020-2021 school year, a virtual academy was offered throughout WCPSS, where students could opt in to learn remotely for the fall and spring semesters.
+The academy remained throughout 2022.

-On July 19, 2016 the Wake County Public School System announced that Heritage principle Mark Savage would be promoted to the Western Area Superintendent and former Enloe principal, Scott Lyons would be moved to Heritage to become the school's second principal.
-In the 2024-2025 school year, Mr. Lyons left and Jo Ellen Newhouse, previously the principal of Heritage Middle School, became the new principal.
+On July 19, 2016, WCPSS announced that Heritage principal Mark Savage would be promoted to the Western Area Superintendent.
+As his replacement, Former Enloe principal Scott Lyons would be moved to Heritage.

+In the 2024–2025 school year, Mr. Lyons announced his retirement.
+As a result, a community-wide election was conducted with Lauren Weaver, the Dean of Students and Jo Ellen Newhouse, the Heritage Middle School principal on the ballot.
+Mrs. Newhouse won the majority and was inducted as principal in 2024.